martinebl/antler/README.md

-# LLMTEST: A python tool for automatically generating prompt injections
+# Antler: A python tool for automatically generating prompt injections
-The LLMTEST tool is an automatic tool for generating and evaluating prompt injection attacks against a target LLM.
+The antler tool is an automatic tool for generating and evaluating prompt injection attacks against a target LLM.
 It is designed to aid LLM red teamers test models and applications.

 ## Introduction
-Built as part of a thesis project, the LLMTEST tool attempts to find a combination and permutation of prompt injection techniques identified in [PAPER REFERENCE] that can successfully jailbreak a given target model.
+Built as part of a thesis project, the antler tool attempts to find a combination and permutation of prompt injection techniques identified in [PAPER REFERENCE] that can successfully jailbreak a given target model.
 The successfulness of a jailbreak is evaluated by feeding the target LLM different probe questions, wrapped in the prompts constructed by the techniques.
 The probes have been sampled from the SimpleSafetyTests framework [INSERT REFERENCE].
 Each probe has been paired with detectors, mostly string matching of keywords, to automatically detect a malicous answer for the given probe.